• Special Licenses in Maine

 Vehicles Accommodating Fewer Than 15 Passengers

-Driving vehicles that accommodate fewer than 15 people, including taxis and limousines, requires only a valid driver's license.
+Driving vehicles that accommodate fewer than 15 passengers, including taxis and limousines, requires only a valid driver's license.
 The company that hires you to drive its taxis or limousines will explain any additional requirements, including special training and regulations set forth by the city or county.

 Sports Vehicles